WeCanCodeIT/CSlides/src/fundamentals/basic-types-and-variables/index.md

 </div>

 <div class="fragment">
-The first part of the command, on the left side of the <mark>=</mark> sign, <mark>string message</mark> declares a variable of type string, while the second part, on the right side of the <mark>=</mark> sign, Initializes the variable with a value.
+The first part of the command, on the left side of the <mark>=</mark> sign, <mark>string message</mark> declares a variable of type string, while the second part, on the right side of the <mark>=</mark> sign, initializes the variable with a value.
 </div>

 <div class="fragment">